 Shortly before the session I had been reading a book from one of the persons I am mainly influenced by.
 In his book he mentioned that when people see new designs, they are very good at having opinions, to state potential issues or to raise questions about it.
 But he pointed out that you should not neglect, be worried or feel critiqued about that, instead you should embrace it as a possibility to learn, to improve your design and make it better.
 He refers to these issues as being "negative branches" that you then need "to trim" or in other words, solve.

 So, when I went into the design session I was aware of this advice.
 And true to form, when the walkthrough of the design was underway then people started to raise opinions and issues and I made sure to write them all down.
-I also encouraged people to voice as many issues that they could see which in the end gave us 8 things that were needing to be delt with.
+I also encouraged people to voice as many issues that they could see which in the end gave us 8 things that were needing to be dealt with.

 Working on the raised issues